 A native of West Salem, Ohio, and a 1998 graduate of Norwayne High School, Coy earned a master’s degree in adult education from Northern Illinois in December 2006 and bachelor’s degrees in computer science and mathematics (concentration in statistics) from Mount Union in May 2002.

-He and his wife Sarah reside in New Castle.
+He, his wife Sarah, and son, Preston, reside in New Castle.

 Defensive Coordinator / Linebackers / Academic Support Coordinator

-Mike Sandy enters his fourth season at Westminster including his second as the defensive coordinator.
+Mike Sandy enters his fifth season at Westminster including his third as the defensive coordinator in 2013.
 Sandy coached linebackers his first two seasons and he continues to serve as the academic support coordinator.
 In 2010, the team’s linebacking corps produced three of the Presidents’ Athletic Conference’s top six tacklers including the league’s leader in tackles.

 Sandy came to Westminster after coaching five years at McDonough High School in Pomfret, Md., including three as varsity assistant head coach and offensive coordinator.
 During Sandy’s five years at McDonough, he helped guide the team to a state championship game appearance and he coached three players that received scholarships from Division I-A schools, one of which reached the NFL.